Fulma/Fulma/docs/public/blog/articles/migration_to_new_api_1.0.0-beta-006.md

     [ str "Outlined" ]
 ```

-*Tips: Most of the times, this mean you need to capitalized your properties*
+*Tips: Most of the time, this means you need to capitalize your properties*

-The benefit of removeing the small helpers is we now have a clear separation between the *properties* in `PascalCase` and the *render functions* in `camelCase`.
+The benefit of removing the small helpers is we now have a clear separation between the *properties* in `PascalCase` and the *render functions* in `camelCase`.

 ### Mutualize common properties

-Common properties like colors, size are now mutalized.
+Common properties like colors, size are now mutualized.

 ```fsharp
 // Before